 State increases presumed recoveries

-More than 61,000 people have recovered from COVID-19 in Alabama, according to the latest data from the Alabama Department of Public Health.
+More than 64,500 people in Alabama have recovered from COVID-19, according to the latest data.

-Troy University reported only one new student case in Troy on Thursday, bringing the total number of students reporting positive tests to 338 since Aug.
+Troy University added 10 new student cases on Thursday, bringing the total cases among students on the Troy campus to 375 since Aug.
 3.